git-town/git-town/website/src/introduction.md

 cumbersome and repetitive and therefore almost nobody uses Git correctly.

 That's not a design flaw of Git.
-Git is not really a version control system, it's more an intentionally generic and low-level framework for building your own custom high-level version control system that supports your specific workflows.
+Git is not really a version control system, it's more a framework for building your own custom high-level version control system that supports your specific workflows.

-Git Town is such a high-level version control system built using the Git framework.
+Git Town is such a version control system built using the Git framework.
 It lets you use Git the way you do right now, and provides additional Git commands to create a variety of branch types, keep them in sync with each other, and ship them.

 <br>
 <p align="center">